eth-sri/zkay/docs/tutorial.rst

     zkay connect --account <sender_account_to_use> ./survey_compiled <deployed_contract_address>

-In contrast to zkay run, the shell directly starts in the context of a contract interface object, i.e. all contract functions are directly available in the global scope (see help()).
+In contrast to `zkay run`, the shell directly starts in the context of a contract interface object, i.e. all contract functions are directly available in the global scope (see help()).
 The address specified via the --account flag is used to send transactions.
 It can be accessed in the shell via the global 'me' variable.